CQC We Statement

 - seeking continuous improvement.

-The local authority’s complaints procedure may be used in relation to:
+The local authority adult social care complaints procedure may be used in relation to:

-- service quality or appropriateness of the provision;
+- service quality or appropriateness of services provided;

 - delays in decision making or service provision;